sagnik6969/obsidian/Programming notes/rcrm/Candidate Module Technocal aspects.md

 -  `hide_on_detail_page` => if true the field wont be visible on the detail page.
 - `is_bulk_editable` => is the filed is allowed to be updated in a bulk update.

 > The file `candidate.json` has default data. if user modifies the default settings the changes are stored in database.
+>

+### `EntityColumns.php`
+> Here we fetch the updated settings and send them to frontend.
+It uses `candidate.json`